openstax/tagging-legend/ap-bio.md

 ## Visual-only

-- `ap-connection` : AP Connection
+- `ap-connection` : Connection for AP® Courses
 - `experiment` : Scientific Method Connection (existing class name from AP Bio template)
 - `evolution` : Evolution Connection (existing class name from AP Bio template)
 - `career` : Career Connection (existing class name from AP Bio template)
-- `ap-science-practices` : AP Science Practices Connection
+- `ap-science-practices` : Science Practice Connection for AP® Courses
 - `interactive` : Link to Learning (existing class name from AP Bio template)
 - `visual` : Visual Connection (replacing Art Connection)
-- `ap-everyday` : AP Everyday Connection
+- `ap-everyday` : Everyday Connection for AP® Courses
 - `key-terms`
 - `learning-objectives` : on the section describing the Program Learning Objectives (not currently used for styling but may be in future)
 - Exercises **Note:** Tutor doesn't use the exercise types within the module content, but these do end up as tags on the exercises in Exercises and are used to set up HWs and Reading Review problems.